jusx/node-wufoo/README.md

 ## Contributions

 Please fork it.
 Add new features or fix bugs and do a pull request.
-Tests should be included.
+Tests should be included:

+- Fork it
+- Create your feature branch (<code>git checkout -b feature-new-stuff</code>).
+- Commit your changes (<code>git commit -am 'Added some feature'</code>).
+- Push to the branch (<code>git push origin feature-new-stuff</code>).
+- Create new Pull Request.

 ### Testing
 Be sure to have mocha installed.
 Run the entire test suite from the root directory of the project: